NicoloPecco/MRI-Pre-processing-for-Q-bold-maps/README.md

 </p>

 **Note:**
-The link with all data and scripts for **Spatial Habitat imaging will be uploaded asap**.
+The link with all data preprocess data and scripts for **Spatial Habitat imaging** will be uploaded asap.
-Yuo are free to take any piece of code you need for your anlysis!
+You are free to take any piece of code you need for your anlysis!

 **Software Requirements**